suraj-ranganath/balkanid-task/README.md

 11. Now follow the on-screen instructions to generate an OAuth token for the github API and run the program to completion.

 ## Appendix A
+If you are running the project on a local machine, you will need to get the IP address of the postgres and redis containers.
+Follow the steps below to do so.

 1. Set dbHost and redisHost to 'localhost' initially.
 2. Run the postgres container as described in step 7 and the redis container as described in step 8.
 3. Run the following docker command to get the container ID of each container.